rdkcentral/xts_core/docs/test_documentation.md

 - Execution should be halted or fallback behavior should be triggered.

-### YAML Runner Usage ###
+### YAML File Execution in XTS ###

-#### Execution with YAML Runner ####
+#### Executing an .xts YAML File ####

-Preconditions: The YAML runner is available and configured.
+Preconditions:

+- A valid .xts file (e.g., hello_world.xts) is present in the current directory or specified path.

+- The .xts file defines commands and test steps under keys such as run, list, or build.

 Expected Behavior:

-- XTS should correctly interpret YAML test definitions.
+- XTS loads the .xts file and parses available sections (run, list, build, etc.).

-- Test cases should execute as defined in the YAML files.
+- Users can run commands defined in the YAML by specifying the appropriate subcommand.

-- Logs should indicate successful parsing and execution.
+(e.g. ` xts run hello_world ` will execute: ` echo "hello world" `)

 #### Execution without YAML Runner ####